rmccrear/codex-lv2-may-2024/week-3-JavaScript/assignment/day-3.md

 #### Bonus Task (Optional):
    - Use console.table() instead of console.log()
-   -

 #### Submission:
-Submit your code in a JavaScript file named `kennel.js`.
-Ensure your code is well-commented to explain each step.
+Use git to commit and push your code.
+Your code for day 3 will be in the file `index-3.js`.
+Ensure your code is well-commented to explain what each part does.

 #### Example Output:
 ```javascript